 All I could do was suggest they go see a movie.
 After a nice lunch out, with free ice cream desserts, Mr. Buzz and I went to see the Avengers movie yesterday.
 At first, it was so cold in the theater, I shivered even with a lightweight sweater on.
 But, mid-way through the three-hour movie, it got stuffy and uncomfortably warm.
 Theater staff were nowhere to be found before, during or after the movie.
 At least we missed the downpour outside.

 So, not so sure my suggestion for a movie is a good one?
 Being in a packed theater in NYC during a heat wave may not be such a good idea?
-Fortunately, our son was in Colorado during last Saturday’s blackout that trapped people in elevators and the subway.
-He can skip the subway this weekend, but living in a rooftop apartment makes it hard to avoid taking the elevator.
+Fortunately, our son was in Colorado for the Steamboat Springs Hot Air Balloon Festival during Saturday’s huge blackout.
+He can skip the subway this weekend, but living in a rooftop apartment makes it hard to avoid taking the elevator!

 Click your flip flops together and imagine you’re at the beach instead.
 Having some coastal decor around the house helps.
 Let’s pick up from where I left off in, Kitchen Coastal Decor for Summer.